Table of Contents

 Have you purchased a new home?
 Has your house recently undergone major renovations?
 Have you purchased a newly constructed home and are wondering how applying for the HST Rebate in Ontario works?

-Understanding how the New Housing Rebate works can be confusing, especially when it comes to determining if you’re eligible and who to go to for help, especially as first-time home buyers.
-That’s why we’re going to go over everything you need to know about how the GST/HST New Housing Rebate works, and what the maximum rebate amount you can receive is.
+Understanding how the New Rebate for housing works can be confusing, especially when it comes to determining if you’re eligible and who to go to for help, especially as first-time home buyers.
+That’s why we’re going to go over everything you need to know about how it works, and what the maximum rebate amount you can receive is.

 When you purchase a newly built home or a new residential rental property, part of your budget will have to go towards the GST (goods and services tax) or HST (harmonized sales tax) on top of the purchase price, just like with everything else we purchase.
 There’s no escaping it, but fortunately, you may be eligible to receive some of that money back into your pockets.